Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-big-o.md

     return students
 ```

-On the other hand this function **does** allocate more memory as the size of the input increases.
+On the other hand, this function **does** allocate more memory as the size of the input increases.

 ```python
 def even_numbers(numbers):